DrewThomasson/ebook2audiobookEspeak/README.md

 - 🌍 Supports multiple languages and accents.
 - 🎛️ Customizable voice, speed, and pitch settings.
 - 🖥️ User-friendly Gradio web interface.
+- ⚡ Designed to run lighting fast on only 100 MB ram.

 ## 🛠️ Requirements